TehAppKiller/radarr-tak/README.md

 The web interface is accessible by default at http://localhost:7878

 Radarr Release 5+\
-Core20 is still required for Radarr dependencies\
+Core20 is still required for dependencies\
 Service is restarted on any condition.

 Post install commands required to access media folders and see resources :